A fee will be charged for research time over one hour.There is also a fee for copies of photographs.

 *Multiple Listing Real Estate Records (MLS)

-The Glen Ellyn Center for Historical Research is located in the History Center, at 800 N. Main St., Glen Ellyn, Illinois.
+The Glen Ellyn Center for Historical Research is located in the Glen Ellyn History Center at 800 N. Main St., Glen Ellyn, Illinois.
 The History Center is just south of Stacy’s Tavern Museum.
-Ample parking is available.
+Ample free parking is available.

 Services - Archives